 - Secure connections via authenticated SSL certificates

-Before continuing, please ensure that you have followed the steps for adding your domain.
+Before continuing, please ensure that you have followed the steps below for adding your domain.

 In most cases, upon successful install of QuickBox, you will encounter a screen informing you that the page you are visiting is not secure and has an invalid SSL certificate.
 This is due to the self-signed certificates that are installed by default on the installation of QuickBox.
 Self-signed certificates still have the benefit of encrypting your connections over https.
 This does not mean your connection is not safe.
 Due to the nature of self-signed certificates, modern browsers will produce this message since the certificate has not been signed by a verified authority that the browser understands.
 One way around this is installing a certificate with Let’s Encrypt.